Revenue-based financing

-Revenue-based financing is a type of financial capital provided to small or growing businesses in which investors inject capital into a business in return for a fixed percentage of ongoing gross revenues, with payment increases and decreases based on business revenues, typically measured as monthly revenue.
+Revenue-based financing (also known as royalty financing or royalty-based financing) is a type of financial capital provided to growing businesses in which investors inject capital (sometimes called an advance) into a business in return for a fixed percentage of ongoing gross revenues (called royalties), with payment increases and decreases based on business revenues, typically measured as monthly revenue.

 It is a non-dilutive form of financing, which means that the company's management retains complete independence and control, as there is no equity investment or impact on the company's shareholding.
 Usually, the returns to the investor continue until the initial capital amount, plus a multiple (also known as a cap) is repaid.
 Generally, RBF investors expect the loan to be repaid within 1 to 5 years of the initial investment depending on the model and the funded companies.

 Overview

-RBF is often described as sitting between a bank loan, typically requiring collateral or significant assets, and angel investment or venture capital, which involve selling an equity portion of the business in exchange for the investment.
+RBF is often described as sitting between a bank loan, typically requiring collateral or significant assets, and venture capital, which involve selling an equity portion of the business in exchange for the investment.
 In an RBF investment, investors do not take an upfront ownership stake (equity) in the business.
 RBF investments usually do not require a seat on the company's board of directors, and no valuation exercise is necessary to make the investment.
 Nor does RBF require the backing of the loan by founder's personal assets.

-While revenue-based financing has been used to finance SaaS companies in the world through players like Pipe.com (USA), CapChase (USA), Levenue (Netherlands), or Uncapped (UK), it is also used to finance D2C and ECommerce businesses as well with players like ClearCo (USA), WayFlyer (Ireland), Divibank (Brazil), Silvr (France) or Klub (India).
+While revenue-based financing has been used to finance SaaS companies in the world through players it is also used to finance D2C and ECommerce businesses.

 History

 RBF has long been used in the energy industries as a type of debt financing.
 In the late 1980s, Arthur Fox pioneered this funding model for early-stage businesses in New England.
 Seeing some initial success, he began a small RBF fund in 1992, which was found to perform on-par with expectations for the alternative assets industry, yielding an IRR of over 50%.
 In 2011, he began licensing his proprietary RBF financing model to enable new RBF funds to form.

-The Revenue Capital Association is the trade association representing the RBF industry.
-Some firms have a geographic-focused model in the Mountain States.
-Other firms take a more nationwide approach.
+Some RBF firms have a geographic-focused model while other firms take a more nationwide approach.